WOMENS

 Our current global food demand is fueling agricultural sectors to increase land use significantly.
 This movement is invading habitats of wildlife that were previously left untouched.
 The devastating results of deforestation result in leaving more carbon dioxide in the air and increasing greenhouse gas emissions.

-Ag-related emissions measure roughly11.6% of the world's greenhouse gas emissions in the U.S. alone.
+Ag-related emissions measure roughly 11.6% of the world's greenhouse gas emissions in the U.S. alone.
 This shocking statistic includes carbon methane, dioxide, and nitrous oxide, contributing to and possibly accounting for the main driver of climate change.

 While we know we’ve filled your brain with an extensive list of facts, we’d like to leave you with just a few more ways you can help save the animals.
 In fact, these may be actionable steps you can implement today in your effort to help our endangered friends survive.